-- 1. After studying this unit, you should be able to: - 2.
+- 1. By the end of this unit, you will be able to: - 2.
 Explain the importance of data quality control. - 3.
 Distinguish between the accuracy, validity and reliability of data. - 4.
 Distinguish between the accuracy and reliability of data collection instruments. - 5.
 Explain the importance of instruments and procedures in data quality control.